 Hi, I’m Ashley.

 I have been working in the helping field for two decades in youth development and community outreach.
 In 2017 I graduated from Friends University, Kansas City with a Masters of Family Therapy and began working in private practice.
-After seven years as a clinical intern, supervised therapist and licensed therapist, I am incredibly skilled at creating nonjudgmental space for my client’s experiences.
+After nine years in this field, I am incredibly skilled at creating nonjudgmental space for my client’s experiences.

 My theoretical lenses include: Intersectional Feminist Theory, Emotion Focused Couples Therapy, Narrative Therapy, and Internal Family Systems.
 Essentially, I believe that each person’s experience is valid and real.
 This foundational belief helps me construct an authentic understanding of the problems that exist between your Self and your most meaningful relationships.
 My approach is client-centered and strengths-based which enables me to guide my clients through personal exploration without harsh or critical judgement of Self.